connervieira/Predator/DEFINITIONS.md

     - Examples:
         - `/home/pi/Software/PredatorData/`
         - `/home/pi/Downloads/file.txt`
-- Project Directory Relative
+- Working Directory Relative
-    - This type of path is defined relative to the current project directory.
+    - This type of path is defined relative to the current working (project) directory.
     - This kind of file path is typically used to define files that will change each time Predator runs, including analysis videos and a export information.
     - For example, a file path defined relative to the root project directory as `data/file.txt`, when the current root project directory is `/home/pi/Downloads/`, will translate to a complete file path of `/home/pi/Downloads/data/file.txt`
 - Predator Directory Relative